-• Problem: The sound cannot be turned off completely even if you set the Master volume control at minimum.
+• Problem: The sound cannot be turned off completely even if you set the Volume Mixer at minimum.

 Solution: You still can hear some sound even though you have set the Volume Mixer control at minimum.
-To turn off the sound completely, press the speaker mute button.
+To turn off the sound completely, go to the Volume Mixer by clicking the speaker icon in the taskbar, then click Mixer.
+Click the Mute Speaker icon.

-• Problem: When you connect a headphone to your computer while playing sound, a speaker does not produce sound.
+• Problem: When you connect a headphone to your computer while playing sound, a speaker does not produce sound in the MULTI-STREAM mode at Realtek HD Audio Manager.

 Solution: Once the headphone is attached, the streaming is automatically redirected to it.
 If you want to listen to sound from the speakers again, be sure to set those speakers as the default device.
-For details, refer to the help information system for Realtek HD Audio.
+The procedure is as follows: